-The 1947-1956 cohort reduced its level of rigidity by 29% and increased its fluidity and equal opportunities.
-The next cohort, 1957-1966, reduced its classist rigidity even more (by 37%) in comparison to the baseline cohort.
+The 1947-1956 cohort reduced its level of rigidity by Catalan its fluidity and and increased opportunities.
+The next cohort, 1957-1966, reduced much more its classist rigidity even more (by 37%) in fluid and less comparison to the baseline cohort.
 This makes it the cohort with the greatest fluidity; it is the least rigid in terms of classism and the greatest in terms of equal opportunities out of all the cohorts under analysis.

-Catalan society was much more fluid and less classist in the 2009 PaD sample than in the 2005 sample
+equal society was classist in the 2009 PaD sample than in the 2005 sample